srikanta2192/scoped-app/README.md

-### these are the options specificed the Maven release build.  you can override this options by specifying them	in your pom
+### these are the options specified in the Maven build.
+You can overwrite these by specifying them as properties in your pom or in a build.properties file at the job level

 	def opts = [
 	    owners: '',